 Ready to Refinance Your Home Loan?

 Are you curious about mortgages, or are you ready to refinance?
 If so, Sammamish Mortgage can help.
-We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, and Colorado.
+We are a local mortgage company from Bellevue, Washington, serving the entire state, as well as Oregon, Idaho, California and Colorado.
 We offer many mortgage programs as well as expert assistance to buyers all over the Pacific Northwest and have been doing so since 1992.
 Contact us today with any questions you have about mortgages.